blockchain-lab-um/masca/packages/docs/docs/tutorial/implementation.md

 Every RPC call will return an object that can be Success or Error.
 More on error handling can be found [here](./../masca/architecture).

-Masca Connector will take care of initializing the Snap for other DID methods (Needed to extract the public key) during the enableMasca function.
+Masca Connector will take care of initializing Masca for other DID methods (Needed to extract the public key) during the enableMasca function.

 ### Account Switching

 Account switching must be handled by the dApp!
+This is required for Masca to work properly.
+Without approprietly calling this method, switching Accounts in MetaMask will NOT result in switching accounts in Masca!

 ```typescript
 // When account changes in dApp